Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

 Meanwhile, Wang Yangming was also an invincible general that defeated large scale rebellions, a great educator that influenced large numbers of students, a remarkable litterateur that left many masterpieces, as well as an accomplished calligrapher.

 Wang Yangming's Letter to His Nephew Zheng Bangrui — Princeton University Library

 Deviant Genius Wang Yangming and His Great Goals

-Wang Yangming's father was a champion of the Imperial Examination, and a decent official of the Ming Dynasty.
+Wang Yangming's father was a champion of the Imperial Examination and a decent official of the Ming Dynasty.

 Hence, he was well provided and educated.
 When he was 12, he was already able to express complex thoughts through a type of dialectical opinion.

-After having visited northern borders with his father, Wang Yangming started to be interested in Kung Fu and military skills.
+After having visited the northern borders with his father, Wang Yangming started to be interested in Kung Fu and military skills.
 Meanwhile, he planned to lead an army to defeat nomadic regimes when he was 15, but his father didn’t allow him to write to the emperor and ask for a troop.

 Later, he changed his goal into being a sage when he was 17, but there was still no one supported him for that dream.

-Wang Yangming then tried to be a sage on his own, by reading former Chinese philosophy books, and consulting taoist priests and monks.
+Wang Yangming then tried to be a sage on his own, by reading former Chinese philosophy books and consulting Taoist priests and monks.